top of page

 (Subclass 820 & 801)

-Yes.
-If you are the spouse or de facto partner of an Australian citizen, permanent resident, or eligible New Zealand citizen, and you are physically in Australia, you apply for the onshore partner visa — Subclass 820 (temporary) followed by Subclass 801 (permanent).
+The onshore partner visa lets the spouse or de facto partner of an Australian citizen, Australian permanent resident, or eligible New Zealand citizen live in Australia.
+You apply for both stages — the temporary Subclass 820 and the permanent Subclass 801 — in one combined application, lodged while you're in Australia.

 Are You Eligible to Apply Onshore?